delperugia/curlev/docs/reference_manual.md

 # Starting

 The `libcurl` and `libuv` libraries must be started before any other operations, usually when the application starts.
-Multiple instances of `ASync` can be instantiated and started using:
+Usually a single instance of ASync is needed, but several can be created if needed.
+An instance is started using:

 ```cpp
 m_async.start();
 ```

-Similarly they must be stop when the application stops using:
+Similarly it is stopped when the application terminates using:

 ```cpp
 m_async.stop();